-I was asked by a retired person in France, why in my seminar at the France Show, I said that people moving to France and starting a business there should be prepared to be pole-axed!
-I believe they might have thought it was a negative comment or discouraging.
-It is a dose of reality and more importantly intended as a comforting thought for them to remember on a challenging day in their new country.
-When I relocated to France and started my business there, nearly 15 years ago now, there wasn’t anyone who said out loud “this is hard” and it was all rather like the Emperor’s new clothes – no-one dared to admit that there were days when their resolve faltered along with their fluency, when some things took five hours which might have taken five minutes “back home” and when the rug did seem to have been pulled out from under their feet.
+To say that people moving to France and starting a business there should be prepared to be pole-axed, might be interpreted as a negative comment or discouraging.
+It is a dose of reality and more importantly intended as a comforting thought on a challenging day in their new country.
+Despite having relocated countries on numerous occasions before finally settling in France, there were certainly days when it did not seem right to say out loud that “this is hard”.
+Rather like the Emperor’s new clothes – no-one dared admit that there were days when their resolve faltered along with their fluency when some things took five hours which might otherwise have taken five minutes “back home” and when the proverbial rung did seem to have been pulled out from under the feet.

-So if you are planning a lifestyle move across the water, why wouldn’t you work hard to iron out as many potential issues as possible?
+So, if you are planning a lifestyle move, why wouldn’t you work hard to iron out as many potential issues as possible?
 If you want to run a business in France, whether to earn a living, keep your brains occupied because you’re too young to do nothing, or indeed to ensure access to the wonderful French health system, then don’t discount the possibility of buying into a well-established business by way of a franchise.
-From my own experience, most of the people needing to earn a living in France have no option but to be self-employed: actual “employment” when unemployment is running at over 10% in France is difficult unless you are bi-lingual with a niche skill.
+From my own experience, most of the people needing to earn a living in France have no option but to be self-employed: actual “employment” when unemployment is running at around 8.5% in France is difficult unless you are bi-lingual with a niche skill.
 As part of the start of your new life, a franchise could be a good route to running your own business with all the freedom and benefits that brings to your new way of life without the stress and strain of inventing the actual business itself.
 Not to mention that in most cases, you get to work where you want to live!

 When I’m talking to people considering making a move to France who need to earn a living, and I mention the word “franchise” they often confess such an idea has never occurred to them, so let’s explore the opportunity now so that it becomes one of your choices!

-I’m well aware of the bad press that franchising sometimes attracts, and it’s interesting from my perspective when I consider the other side of that coin: which is that a reputable franchise offers you a “leg-up”, a proven business opportunity and support which is invaluable when you are changing life style to the extent you inevitably do with a move to a new country.
-It’s no wonder that franchise opportunities work so well for ex-pats moving to France – franchising there is very well regulated, franchisees are regarded as having an immediate professional standing, and there is ongoing hand holding for the new entrant, the importance of the latter not to be under-estimated when you are faced with the challenges your new life-style might bring.
+A reputable franchise offers you a “leg-up”, a proven business opportunity and support which is invaluable when you are changing lifestyle to the extent you inevitably do with a move to a new country.
+It’s no wonder that franchise opportunities work so well for ex-pats moving to France – franchising there is very well regulated, franchisees are regarded as having an immediate professional standing, and there is the ongoing hand-holding for the new entrant, the importance of the latter not to be under-estimated when you are faced with the challenges your new life-style might bring

-First things first - if the franchise works to the rules and regulations of the French Franchising Federation (whether or not they are actually a member) then you can be assured that the documentation you receive will walk you through not just the individual opportunity, but also give you the background and history of the business involved.
-It will provide information on any franchisees who have left the business in the previous year, with the reasons for their departure, and step-by-step will provide a complete picture as to the stability of the business and the part it might play in your own future.
+First things first - if the franchise works to the rules and regulations of the French Franchising Federation (whether or not they are a member) then you can be assured that the documentation you receive will walk you through not just the individual opportunity, but also give you the background and history of the business involved.
+It will provide a complete picture as to the stability of the business and the part it might play in your future.
 It should provide a framework within which you can retain if you like the “fun” of running your own business, without needing to lay the foundation itself before you can start to enjoy it.

-You will be taken one stage at a time through the information gathering (necessary on both sides) with the opportunity to formally request the “document of information pre-contractual” known throughout the industry in France, as the DIP file.
-This will be posted to you in hard copy, and you are given (rather like house purchase in France) a three week “cooling off period” during which time you are not allowed to make a decision as to whether to invest or not, but are encouraged to keep in close contact with the franchisor and their team to complete your information gathering.
+You will be taken one stage at a time through the information gathering (necessary on both sides) with the opportunity to formally request “le Document d’Information Précontractuelle” (DIP), the pre-contractual information, known throughout the industry in France, as the DIP file.
+This will be sent to you, and you are given (rather like house purchase in France) a three week “cooling off period” during which time you are not allowed to make a decision as to whether to invest or not, but are encouraged to keep in close contact with the franchisor and their team to complete your information gathering.

-It’s important to speak to existing franchisees: and any franchiser who doesn’t encourage this, should be regarded with some healthy scepticism since it’s from people at the coal-face you will really learn whether or not the franchiser provides what you believe they are going to.
+It’s important to speak to existing franchisees: and any franchisor who doesn’t encourage this should be regarded with some healthy scepticism since it is from people at the coal-face you will really learn whether or not the franchisor provides what you believe they are going to.
 It is important that you research how the franchise is managed: the franchisor/franchisee relationship is a unique one – you are both, in some senses, clients of each other.
-You are joining an established business and must do your bit to uphold the standards and levels of service: at the same time, the central office of the franchiser must provide you with the exposure, support and equipment (whether that is know-how or actual goods) which you need.
+You are joining an established business and must do your bit to uphold the standards and levels of service: at the same time, the central office of the franchisor must provide you with the exposure, support and equipment (whether that is know-how or actual goods) which you need.

 Most of us can relate to owning a vehicle of some sort.
-A franchise business is also simply a vehicle: it gets you from A (thinking of what business you might have) to B (earning a living) much faster than you would otherwise get there.
-However, just like any vehicle, while enjoying the ride along the way, and taking advantage of the functionality of the vehicle that you need for that trip, it needs to be steered in the right direction: it needs fuel in the tank: it’s important to remember it will be your input which will still make a difference to whether it reaches its destination – whether your own business is successful, or not.
+A franchise business is also simply a vehicle: it gets you from A (thinking of what business opportunity you might have) to B (earning a living) much faster than you would otherwise get there.
+However, just like any vehicle, while enjoying the ride along the way, and taking advantage of the functionality of the vehicle that you need for that trip, it needs to be steered in the right direction: it needs fuel in the tank: it is important to remember it will be your input which will make a difference to whether it reaches its destination – whether your own business is successful or not.

 It’s no wonder that franchise opportunities work so well for ex-pats moving to France!